JasminSpinetto/Courseware/Streaming Data Engineering/EPL/epl_robotic-arm/readme.md

 create schema ForceSensingResistors(idArm string, stressLvl int)
 ```

 The **pragmatism**, on the contrary, pushes for the minimum model that allows the continuous process of the data so to satisfy the needs presented in the following point (from Q2 to Q5).
+This is more efficient because we avoid joins betweens events.
 If you read them, you may understand that they are possible also with a much simpler model:

 ```
 create schema RoboticArm( id string, status string, stressLevel int );